oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Terminology

 Issuer:
 : An entity that issues the Referenced Token.
+Also known as a Provider.

 Status Issuer:
 : An entity that issues the Status List Token about the status information of the Referenced Token.
 This role may be fulfilled by the Issuer.